-BY THE STATEMENT STAFF
+BY THE STATEMENT MAGAZINE

 The Statement is The Michigan Daily's weekly news magazine, distributed every Wednesday during the academic year.